 - ¼ cup beef stock

-- about ½ cup light or low fat créme fraîche or sour cream you may not need it all
+- ½ cup light or low fat créme fraîche or sour cream you may not need it all

 - 2 teaspoons ground paprika